Carabus nemoralis: Feeding habits

 Carabus nemoralis is a beneficial predator as it eats the agricultural pest Deroceras reticulatum slug in its young stage and also its eggs.
 Use of Carabus nemoralis as a biocontrol agent for multiple pests in large scale farming operations have been tested in recent years.
 Larvae are voracious hunters, resembling rove beetles.
 They can be found preying on annelids and slugs during early summer months.

 Defensive adaptations

 It is known that some Carabus nemoralis populations will regurgitate foul-smelling brownish-red liquid as a defense mechanism against predators.
 Specimens can also fire fecal matter at high speed to a considerable distance, if picked up or otherwise threatened.

 Reproduction

-Carabus nemoralis typically has one breeding period in the spring with eggs hatching in autumn of the same year.)
+Carabus nemoralis typically has one breeding period in the spring with eggs hatching in autumn of the same year.
+The adults are found all year-round in many habitats.